 Around 1% to 2% of all U.S. kids under 18 live with

-bipolar disorder, a brain disorder that causes unusual shifts in mood, energy, activity levels, and day-to-day functioning.
+bipolar disorder, a condition associated with episodic shifts in mood and behavior.
+Here's what you need to know about bipolar disorder—and how to tell if your child might be struggling with it.
 With treatment, children and teens with bipolar disorder can get better over time.

 What is bipolar disorder?